I was talking to a friend and I rambled on a story from my past that seemed to shock me as I heard the words coming out of my own mouth.

 It’s easy for me to forget the all of the things that I have done in my life when the most exciting thing that I did this week was to buy a new iPhone.

 Life goes on.
 Priorities shift … and things change.
-One thing is for sure, though — every bit of life is a blessing.
+For me, one thing is for sure — every bit of life is a blessing.

 For a long time, I have been thinking about writing my life down on paper.
 Not in the form of a book, but more of a timeline.
 A written account of happenings in my life — milestones, past jobs, places that I have lived … This would be strictly for my benefit.